lizhanmit/learning-notes/spark-note/spark-note.md

 - `SparkSession` interface: introduced in Spark 2.0.
 - Dataset: introduced in Spark 1.6.
   - After Spark 2.0, RDDs are replaced by Dataset, which is strongly-typed like an RDD.
 The RDD interface is still supported.
-- Continuous Processing: introduced in Spark 2.3.
+- Since Spark 2.0, Structured Streaming has supported joins (inner join and some type of outer joins) between a streaming and a static DataFrame/Dataset.
 - Watermarking: introduced in Spark 2.1.
 Allows the user to specify the threshold of late data, and allows the engine to accordingly clean up old state.
+- Continuous Processing: introduced in Spark 2.3.
+- Stream-stream joins: introduced in Spark 2.3.

 ---